edrlab/members/content/members/Mangas.md

 services:
 tags: []
 categories: [“Content Distributor“, “Content Aggregator“]
-summary: “ Mangas.io is a subscription-based digital manga reading platform.Partnering with 35 publishers in France and over 20 in Japan, we offer an unlimited access to thousands of volumes from popular series such as Naruto, Bleach, and many more.
+summary: “ Mangas.io is a subscription-based digital manga reading platform.Partnering with 35 publishers in France and over 20 in Japan, we offer an unlimited access to thousands of volumes from popular series such as Naruto, Bleach, and many more.”
-Company website: mangas.io.”
 active: true
 layout: members
 showReadTime: false